Dhooha/multiclass-classification-with-keras/README.md

 # multiclass-classification-with-keras
-implementation of a deep neural network for multi-class classification
+Implementation of a deep neural network for multi-class classification most of the code of this repository is taken from this web page: http://www.insightsbot.com/blog/G1Za1/keras-multi-class-classification-introduction